flagsoft/yellow-developers/content/1-en/4-help/how-to-make-a-wiki.md

 ## Writing wiki pages

 Have a look inside your `content` folder, there's the wiki folder with all your wiki pages.
-Open the file `wiki-page.txt`.
+Open the file `wiki-page.md`.
 You'll see settings and text of the page.
 You can change `Title` and other [settings](markdown-cheat-sheet#settings) at the top of a page.
 Here's an example:

 ```
 ---